 Good, the Knight said, you pretended with me.
 Sometimes it’s good to pretend.

-A cool evening breeze blew through and it made the windmill move a little.
-It creaked with age.
-The horse moved a little to find another clump of grass to feed on.
+A cool evening breeze blew through.
+It made the windmill move a little.
+The windmill creaked with age.
+The horse moved to feed on another clump of grass.

 Sancho, the Knight said to the Fool, help me up.

-The Fool helped the Knight back up and on to his horse.
-He felt the armor that was made out of paper.
-His sword was wooden.
-He sat on the horse with his back straight looking out into the distance.
+The Fool helped the Knight back up and onto his horse.
+He could feel that the armor was made out of paper.
+The Knight’s sword was wooden.
+He sat on the horse with his back straight, looking out into the distance.

-I now will look for a new quest, the Knight said and rode off.
+I now will look for a new quest, the Knight said, and he rode off.

-The Fool smiled at the retreating silly old man.
+The Fool smiled at the silly old man retreating.
 He liked the Knight’s imagination.
 It was powerful.